 Mount Baker Climb Itinerary

-Gear check- Mandatory.
-A thorough gear check ensures everyone is fully equipped and prepared to depart the next morning.
+Day Before Climb: Mandatory 2 p.m. gear check at Alpine Ascents' Seattle office, to ensure that everyone is fully equipped and prepared to depart the next morning.
 Rental gear is fitted and packed at this time.
-Location: Alpine Ascents Seattle office, 2:00pm.
+We'll also review the functionality of each piece of gear, packing our backpacks, wilderness ethics and LNT.
 Duration: Approximately 1.5 hours.

 Day 3: Summit day.
-We start our climb around midnight, depending on weather and route conditions.
-Guides serve a hot breakfast, coffee, tea, hot chocolate, and top off all water bottles before embarking on our climb.
-Our route starts off by climbing to the top of the Easton moraine at 7,000ft where we access the Easton glacier.
-From there we ascend the gently angled Easton Glacier until we reach the crater rim at 9,800ft.
-A nice break allows us to look deep into the steaming crater of Mt.
+We'll start our climb around midnight, depending on weather and route conditions.
+Guides will serve a hot breakfast, coffee, tea, hot chocolate, and top off water bottles before embarking on our climb.
+Our route will start with a climb to the top of the Easton moraine at 7,000 feet, where we'll access the Easton glacier.
+From there, we'll ascend the gently angled Easton Glacier until we reach the crater rim at 9,800 feet.
+A nice break will allow us to look deep into the steaming crater of Mt.
 Baker.
-After our break we climb up the Roman Wall and crest the summit plateau at just over 10,500ft.
-A short walk leads up to the summit of Mount Baker at 10,781 ft.
-At a moderate pace, the summit climb should take 5-7hrs from Sandy Camp.
+We'll then climb up the Roman Wall and crest the summit plateau at just over 10,500 feet.
+A short walk leads up to the summit of Mount Baker, at 10,781 feet.
+At a moderate pace, the summit climb should take five to seven hours from Sandy Camp.
 Clear weather offers an inspiring 360° view from this most magnificent North Cascades summit.

 Training: This day allows to implement and enforce what we have learned in the previous days.